sindresorhus/got/documentation/6-timeout.md

 **Type: `number`**

-Starts when the request is initiated.\
+Starts when the request is initiated, after the `beforeRequest` hooks of the first request have run.\
-Ends when the response's `end` event fires.
+Ends when the final response's `end` event fires.

 In other words, this is the global timeout.
-Redirects share the same budget.
+Redirects share the same budget, including the time spent in `beforeRedirect` hooks, cookie lookups, and custom request functions between them.

+Hooks may change `timeout.request` while the request is in flight.
+A value set in a `beforeRedirect` hook applies once that hook has finished, and a redirected `beforeRequest` hook can raise or disable it immediately.